awsdocs/amazon-rekognition-developer-guide/doc_source/images-orientation.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/rekognition/latest/dg/images/90face.png)

 Some images in \.jpg format contain orientation information in Exif metadata\.
 If the value of the `OrientationCorrection` field is `null` in the operation's response, the Exif metadata for the image contains the orientation\.
 In the Exif metadata, you can find the image's orientation in the `orientation` field\.
 Although Amazon Rekognition Image identifies the presence of image orientation information in Exif metadata, it does not provide access to it\.
 To access the Exif metadata in an image, use a third\-party library or write your own code\.
-For more information, see [Exif Version 2\.31](http://www.cipa.jp/std/documents/e/DC-008-Translation-2016-E.pdf)\.
+For more information, see [Exif Version 2\.32](http://cipa.jp/std/documents/download_e.html?DC-008-Translation-2019-E)\.

 Images in \.png format do not have Exif metadata\.
 For \.jpg images that don't have Exif metadata and for all \.png images, Amazon Rekognition Image operations return an estimated orientation for the image in the `OrientationCorrection` field\.
 Estimated orientation is measured counterclockwise and in increments of 90 degrees\.
 For example, Amazon Rekognition Image returns ROTATE\_0 for an image that is oriented to 0 degrees and ROTATE\_90 for an image that is rotated 90 degrees counterclockwise\.

-**Note**
-The `CompareFaces` operation returns the source image orientation in the `SourceImageOrientationCorrection` field and the target image orientation in the `TargetImageOrientationCorrection` field\.

 When you know an image's orientation, you can write code to rotate and correctly display it\.